Complete Guide to DORA Metrics | What are DORA metrics?

 Deployment process is usually hobbled by a significant amount of human interventions in lower-performing teams.
 In some organizations, for example, this manifests as requiring a Change Advisory Board to help prioritize and schedule changes going out to the end users.

-Removing such human interventions should increase the speed with which teams can deploy to production.
-Don't fall into the trap of a having to choose between an entirely manual process and a fully automated one (often called continuous deployment), as there are plenty of opportunities in between for automation.
+Removing such human interventions should increase the speed with which teams can deploy to production environments.
+Don't fall into the trap of a having to choose between an entirely manual development process and a fully automated one (often called continuous deployment), as there are plenty of opportunities in between for automation.

 Manual gating only be necessary for aberrant conditions in a CI/CD pipeline, rather than a requirement for the deployment to move forward.